bknie1/Plant-It/README.md

 A VR game meant to inspire young women to become engineers.

 ## In Sum
-An arcade game wherein the player plants seeds, waters the pots, sun the sprouts, and pick flowers.
-Players attempt to achieve par for the course based on the number of managed plants.
-There is no lose condition because we want to encourage
+An arcade game wherein the player plants seeds, waters the pots, sun the sprouts, and pick the flowers.
+Players attempt to achieve points for the course based on the number of managed plants.
+There is no lose condition because we want to encourage players to challenge themselves to achieve the goal of the game with the least number of the most accurate aims.

 ## In Detail